-Dr. Angela Kedgley is a Lecturer in Orthopaedic Biomechanics the Department of Bioengineering.
+Dr. Angela Kedgley is a Senior Lecturer in Orthopaedic Biomechanics the Department of Bioengineering.
 Her research interests broadly encompass the mechanics of joint motion in the human body and take an inter-disciplinary approach to developing new understanding of how we can more effectively diagnose and treat joint pathologies.
 Her most recent work is focussed on the hand and wrist and is being conducted in collaboration with orthopaedic surgeons and hand therapists at Chelsea Westminster, Charing Cross, and St Mary's Hospitals.

-et al., Importance of Consistent Datasets in Musculoskeletal Modelling: A Study of the Hand and Wrist, Annals of Biomedical Engineering, ISSN:0090-6964
+et al., 2018, Importance of consistent datasets in musculoskeletal modelling: a study of the hand and wrist, Annals of Biomedical Engineering, Vol:46, ISSN:0090-6964, Pages:71-85

-et al., 2017, The effects of wrist motion and hand orientation on muscle forces: A physiologic wrist simulator study, Journal of Biomechanics, Vol:60, ISSN:0021-9290, Pages:232-237
+et al., 2017, The effects of wrist motion and hand orientation on muscle forces: a physiologic wrist simulator study, Journal of Biomechanics, Vol:60, ISSN:0021-9290, Pages:232-237

-Shah DS, Kedgley AE, 2016, Control of a wrist joint motion simulator: A phantom study, Journal of Biomechanics, Vol:49, ISSN:0021-9290, Pages:3061-3068
+Shah D, Kedgley AE, 2016, Control of a wrist joint motion simulator: a phantom study, Journal of Biomechanics, Vol:49, ISSN:1873-2380, Pages:3061-3068